Toufool/AutoSplit/README.md

 - Download the [latest version](/../../releases/latest)
 - You can also check out the [latest dev builds](/../../actions/workflows/lint-and-build.yml?query=event%3Apush+is%3Asuccess) (requires a GitHub account)
   (If you don't have a GitHub account, you can try [nightly.link](https://nightly.link/Toufool/AutoSplit/workflows/lint-and-build/dev))
+- Tesseract-OCR (optional; required for text recognition as an alternative comparison method).
+See [Tesseract install](#tesseract-install) below for installation instructions.

 - Linux users must ensure they are in the `tty` and `input` groups and have write access to `/dev/uinput`.
 You can run the following commands to do so: